"You can only improve quality if you go into depth with testing".

 Communication to all stakeholders within the IT project.
 Simplicity of use for key users.
 Key users can be in control.
 Without this tool, you are at the mercy of Word, Excel and e-mail, which is back to the Stone Age.

-With Testersuite you are constantly building your test scripts and test scenarios.
-It ensures the reuse of regression tests.
-The data that you record in Testersuite ensures that you build a basis for administrators of new systems for upgrades and changes to existing infrastructure / software.
+With Testersuite , you are always building your test scripts and test scenarios.
+It allows for reuse of regression tests.
+The data you capture in Testersuite allows you to build a foundation for administrators of new systems for upgrades and changes to existing infrastructure/software.
 Using the master list and writing data back to the master list is ideal.
 This results in faster implementation of new systems.

-The link with Topdesk is absolutely fantastic.
-The integration runs smoothly and provides us with many advantages.
-Furthermore Testersuite helps to create a basis for acceptance by, among other things, finding defects early in the test phase.
-My personal mission is to create depth in testing with the aim of improving quality.
-Testersuite helps me enormously with this.
+The link with Topdesk is absolutely great.
+The integration runs smoothly and benefits us greatly.
+Furthermore, Testersuite helps create a basis for acceptance by, among other things, finding defects early on in the test phase.
+My personal mission is to create depth in testing with the goal of quality improvement.
+Testersuite helps me tremendously in this regard.

-Testersuite makes work very easy.
+Testersuite makes the work tremendously easy.
 Also to explain to key users.
 By means of test runs, for example.
-Linking users to a group so that this group can perform tests itself is a functionality that has recently been included in Testersuite and is very useful.
+Linking users to a group so that this group can perform tests itself is a functionality that has recently been included in Testersuite and is very handy.

 The Excel export is ideal.
 However, I would like to be able to zoom in via the dashboard within the tool.
 Up to the level of users and individual date.
 This would be ideal for the status of the defects per person.
 Progression over time via the dashboard.